 Comparing photos of the re-issue (below) and the original (can’t reproduce for copyright reasons, sorry) I can see that the new timekeeper is almost an exact copy of the 1971 watch.

-However, the case, the dial layout and even the shape of chronograph push-pieces seem to faithfully reproduce those of the original.
+However, the oval stainless steel case, the overall dial layout, and even the shape of chronograph push-pieces seem to faithfully reproduce those of the original.

 The new Hamilton Pan Europ limited edition follows the new trend of reinterpreting the classic models from 1960s-1970s and that’s a good thing: I guess we are all somewhat tired of high-tech design during the last couple of years.